Limboid/old_website/index.md

 	- [ ] Signal System
 	- [ ] Control System
 	- [ ] Integumentary System
-- [ ] Produce limboid
+- [ ] Produce Limboid
-- [ ] Evaluate performance
+- [ ] Evaluate Performance

 ## An Open Project

-It's no secret that intelligent machines are becoming increasingly prolific, and we want to keep it that way.
+It's no secret that 'intelligent' machines are becoming increasingly prolific, and we want to keep it that way.
 Our official github repository [Limboid/Limboid](https://github.com/Limboid/Limboid) is the host of version controlled designs, and issue discussions.
 Updates are regularly posted on our [video channel](https://www.youtube.com/channel/UCtGRZvnkru55IcFrqKJbmoA/featured).
+We hope with these resources, any semi-experienced hacker with standard makerspace tools will be able to build a complete limboid machine in under $1000.

 Further, we are inviting all engineers, scientists, and researchers to join us in this project by applying to [join our team](mailto:jacob.valdez@limboid.ai) or just contributing to the design repository.